SuperOfficeDocs/superoffice-docs/docs/en/ui/web-panels/index.md

 7. The web panel displays the page.

 > [!NOTE]
-> After adding a webpanel it is good practice to [flush caches][4] in the application
+> After adding a webpanel it is good practice to [flush caches][4] in the application.

 ## Places you can add web panels